 On the other hand, less mature is sweeter and creamier.
 You can blend this cheese with different types of cheese.

 You can use it alone and make a Greek or any other pizza if you like.
-Some of the toppings you can include are sausages, chicken, onions, red peppers, pesto, basil, and broccoli, among other toppings.
+You can include sausages, chicken, onions, red peppers, pesto, basil, and broccoli, among other toppings.

 - Queso Blanco